synzen/MonitoRSS-Web/README.md

-# Discord.RSS Web
+# MonitoRSS Web (Formerly Discord.RSS Web)

-A web app for https://github.com/synzen/Discord.RSS to manage your feeds.
+A web app for https://github.com/synzen/MonitoRSS to manage your feeds.

 **This application is still in beta phase.
 Things may or may not work as expected.
 Bot commands are the most reliable way to configure the bot.**

-A publicly hosted instance is available at https://discordrss.xyz.
+A publicly hosted instance is available at https://monitorss.xyz.

 ### Usage

-All documentation can be found at https://docs.discordrss.xyz/.
+All documentation can be found at https://docs.monitorss.xyz/.

 This repo is for development only.
-For the main npm bot repository, see https://github.com/synzen/Discord.RSS.
+For the main npm bot repository, see https://github.com/synzen/MonitoRSS.

-To deploy for personal use, use the repo at https://github.com/synzen/Discord.RSS-Clone.
+To deploy for personal use, use the repo at https://github.com/synzen/MonitoRSS-Clone.

 # Preview